AzaanUllah-Khan/AGENTIC-AI-NOTES/Class 11/Class 11.md

 | Encapsulation | Hiding data                           | ATM PIN                |
 | Polymorphism  | One thing, many forms                 | One person, many roles |
 | Abstraction   | Hide internal logic                   | Driving a car          |

----

-## 📝 One-Paragraph Exam Answer (Bonus)

-Object-Oriented Programming uses concepts like inheritance, encapsulation, polymorphism, and abstraction.
-Inheritance allows one class to acquire properties of another.
-Encapsulation protects data by hiding it.
-Polymorphism allows methods to behave differently in different situations.
-Abstraction hides internal details and shows only necessary features.